lukethelehman/Settled-Ground/README.md

 Settled Ground is a simple text-based resource-collecting dice game.
 It will be played through a command line with 2 players.
 The players’ goal is to get to 25 survival points by collecting resources, building structures, and avoiding the pesky bandit.

-The purpose of this project is to demonstrate concepts learned in CS-121, and to create something of my own.
+The purpose of this project is to demonstrate concepts learned in CS-121 and to learn to manage a project on my own.

-My biggest goal is to get the base game working.
-After that I will definitely need to tweak the point system and bandit probabilities to make the game more balanced and fun.
-One I get that working I would like to add some more features/actions to the game to make it a bit more intricate.
-I would also love to try and program a computer player and run simulations to see which strategies work best.
+My biggest goal is to get the basic mechanics working.
+After that I will need to tweak the point system and bandit probability to make the game more balanced and fun.
+After that I'll add the ability to save and load games.
+If I accomplish all of that I would also love to try and program computer players and run simulations to see which strategies work best.

 ---